jagi/meteor-astronomy/README.md

 **Example 6: Applying model to the Meteor.users collection**

 It's possible to apply an Astronomy model to the `Meteor.users` collection.
-The minimal class schema looks like one below.
+The minimal class schema looks like the one below.

 ```js
 User = Astro.Class({